Ayr Cathedral: The nave

 On the south side of the nave the water window reminds us that Ayr has always depended on water, for the River Ayr and the coast have been important for trade and for fishing.
 Water has a rich and varied spiritual symbolism and there is a great resonance to verses such as: "He leadeth me beside still waters" (Ps 23:2); "for the earth shall be full of the knowledge of the Lord, as the waters cover the sea" (Is 11:9); "But whoever drinketh of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life" (Jn 4:14).
 Hopefully people will merge their own ideas with those of the artist.

-The 'Water of Life' window is also a memorial to all those who died in the PanAm 103 disaster.
+The 'Water of Life' window is also a memorial to all those who died in the Pan Am Flight 103 disaster.
 This window was gifted to the parish by the American relatives of those involved in the air disaster.
 This was in recognition of the close bonds that the previous cathedral administrator (Patrick Canon Keegans) had with these families as he was parish priest in Lockerbie at the time of the disaster.

 Both 'Divine Light' and 'Water of Lifef' windows sparkle with lenses of lead crystal; in one for the theme of light, in the other to represent bubbles as the River Ayr flows into the blue mass of the sea.

 The window at the west side (above the gallery) of the cathedral fronting John Street was renovated in 2016.
 It has been designed by the same artist as those in 2000 (Susan Bradbury) and again uses modern and symbolic images to interpret a spiritual theme.

 The window consists of three lancets with five tracery lights above.
 The new design is inspired by the theme of Praise as described in Psalm 148, represented symbolically by a blaze of golden light.
 There are a range of different types of glass within this window including blown glass, etched glass, flash glass, spun rounders and glass lenses.